halex5000/ld-articles/sdk wrappers/Wrapping the LaunchDarkly SDK.md

 ## Find your own wrap

-The goal here is not for you to use my wrappers.
+The goal here is not for you to use my wrappers, though you are free to borrow any aspect that you find useful.
 They are designed to meet the needs of the applications I'm currently building using LaunchDarkly.
-Nonetheless, the broad principles remain the same, regardless of what language you are implementing your wrapper in (we currently have [24 SDKs](https://docs.launchdarkly.com/sdk#available-sdks) for different languages and frameworks).
-Create the wrapper however you best works for you and your team, but use it to encapsulate interaction, simplify your codebase and prevent errors.
+Nonetheless, the broad principles remain the same, regardless of what language you are implementing your wrapper in (we currently have [24 SDKs](https://docs.launchdarkly.com/sdk#available-sdks) for different languages, frameworks and platforms).
+Create the wrapper however you best works for you and your team, but use it to encapsulate interaction, simplify your codebase, prevent errors and add domain-specific business logic.
 That's a wrap!